-And let’s face it: nailing those Portuguese verbs, accents and grammar nuances calls for commitment.
+Let’s face it: Nailing those Portuguese verbs, accents and grammar nuances calls for commitment.

 That’s what we’re here to help you with.
-Here’s a practical guide guaranteed to help you practice your Portuguese skills like a pro.
+Here’s a practical guide guaranteed to help you practice your Portuguese skills online like a pro… in pajamas.

-How to Practice Your Portuguese Online with 13 Clickworthy Resources
+Practice Portuguese Online with 12 European and Brazilian Resources

 The internet has gifted Portuguese learners with plenty of speaking practice opportunities.
-No longer is language immersion confined to a classroom setting or even to far-reaching geographical boundaries.
-Nowadays, you can connect with native speakers who can guide you through all of the essentials, right in the comfort of your own home.
+Language immersion is no longer confined to a classroom setting or even to far-reaching geographical boundaries.
+Nowadays, you can connect with native speakers who can guide you through all of the essentials, right from the comfort of your own home.

-If you’re at an intermediate-advanced level, consider signing up for a language exchange.
+If you’re at an intermediate to advanced level, consider signing up for a language exchange.
 Not only will these get you conversing with our Lusophone friends, as well as get you familiar with the local accents, it’ll also strengthen your reading and writing skills.

 To give you an idea, here are some of the top websites for this type of online Portuguese practice.